Alex Caruso: Los Angeles Lakers (2017–2021)

-Chicago Bulls (2021–present)
+Chicago Bulls (2021–2024)

 On August 10, 2021, Caruso signed a four-year, $37 million contract with the Chicago Bulls.
+Caruso chose to wear number 6 with the Bulls as his usual number 4 had been retired by the team in honor of Jerry Sloan.

 On January 21, 2022, during a 90–94 loss to the Milwaukee Bucks, Caruso was fouled by opposing guard Grayson Allen.
 Allen was ejected from the game.
 The next day, the Bulls announced that Caruso had a fractured right wrist and would undergo surgery, keeping him out for at least 6-to-8 weeks.